Who Is Derek Sivers?

 In his book, he explains the process of selling his company (CD Baby) years ago for $22 Million, donating the money to a trust for independent musicians, and living off a percentage of that trust .
 In other words, he’s writing for personal reasons, he’s set financially.
 It’s this position that allows him to really look at his writing from a completely unique and unbiased perspective.

 Sivers explains that with the amount of information that’s out there and the number of creators that create more and more every day, our world is basically being polluted with an exponentially growing amount of unnecessary information.
 He understands that there is a shift in attention span happening on a global level and because of this, approaches the process of creating with this constantly in mind.

 However, I think what is most interesting about his philosophy is that he isn’t creating to simply please a world with this changing mindset.
 Instead, he seems to see this shift as a net positive and challenges himself to provide the most valuable information in the shortest form possible.
 He’s one of those rare people who embrace the change rather than clinging to the past like much of the world tells us to.

-Obsessive Simplification in Writing
+Simplification in Writing

 When it comes to writing, this philosophy really makes me question the fundamental purpose of writing.
 For instance, if the purpose of writing is to provide an escape or a gateway into someone’s unaltered thoughts then writing longer forms seems valuable.
-However, if we’re writing to pass on practical wisdom or information then obsessive simplification could be the best possible philosophy to embrace in order to provide the most value to our reader.
+However, if we’re writing to pass on practical wisdom or information then intense and radical simplification could be the best possible philosophy to embrace in order to provide the most value to our reader.

 It just doesn’t make sense to write like writers of the past—people like Hemingway, Faulkner, or James Joyce, who wrote long, beautiful sentences.
 It just doesn’t really apply to our modern world.
 Ideas are beginning to matter more than words and, honestly, that’s the way it should be.